Sincide/aihype/README.md

 Dynamic theming is powered by a local LLM via **Ollama**.
 Colors are extracted from the selected wallpaper and written to `themes/colors.json`.
 Generated fragments are placed in `~/.cache/theme/` and imported by the individual configs.

 Configuration files are stored in `dotfiles/.config` so they can be managed with `stow` or any dotfile manager.
 Scripts live under `scripts/` and themes under `themes/`.
 Additional utilities handle wallpaper management and theming.
+See [docs/DOTFILES.md](docs/DOTFILES.md) for a description of the provided configs.

 ## Installation